Blog

 SRC: What organizations do you work closely with?

-NP: The Ypsilanti Township 50 & Beyond program partners with local agencies and organizations such as Focus Hope, Catholic Social Services, the Area Agency on Aging 1B, Turner Senior Wellness Program, Hope Clinic, and the Housing Bureau for Seniors, just to name a few, as well as other area senior centers and senior living communities.
+NP: The Ypsilanti Township 50 & Beyond program partners with local agencies and organizations such as Focus Hope, Catholic Charities Washtenaw County, the Area Agency on Aging 1B, Turner Senior Wellness Program, Hope Clinic, and the Housing Bureau for Seniors, just to name a few, as well as other area senior centers and senior living communities.
 We are always seeking new ways to work together with community partners to provide our members and our community with the best support possible.

 SRC: What are some things you wish the public knew about your role?